ollef/sixten/README.md

 creating specialised versions of functions known to be performance-critical, meaning that we can choose to use monomorphisation when we want to.

+Sixten's type representation polymorphism is closely related to research on _intensional polymorphism_.
+What sets Sixten apart is the way type representations are used in the compiled code.
+Sixten doesn't need to use type representations to perform code selection, but rather compiles polymorphic functions to _single_ implementations that leverage the information in the type representation to be general enough to work for all types.
+Type representations are also not structural in Sixten, but consist simply of the size of the type.

 ## Contributions

 Does this sound interesting to you?
 Get involved and help shape the Sixten